Laurencekirk Strongman represents Scotland

 Some of the hightlights for the pair included coming second in the arm over arm (pulling four cars attached to a tug of war rope with arms), missing out on first by half a second.
 They also managed 300kg tandem log for reps and tandem deadlifted 700kg.

-Benton, 26, runs The Asylum Gym along with his fiancée Kellie Duncan - who also competes in Strongwoman competitions.
+Denton, 26, runs The Asylum Gym along with his fiancée Kellie Duncan - who also competes in Strongwoman competitions.

 His next challenge will be at the Scottish finals in three weeks time where he is hoping to finish in the top three places, securing a spot in UK Strongest Man competition.